Eluinhost/Match-Calendar/README.md

 ## Backend

-The backend currently is only an API that returns the server time.
+The backend has the following routes:

+`/api/sync`/`/api/v1/sync` - used for syncing calendar time

+`/api/v1/r/:subreddit` - used for caching Reddit search requests

-To run the backend you can run `node .`.
+To run the backend you can run `node .`

 You can also install [Forever](https://github.com/foreverjs/forever) and start the application by running `forever start .`